Controlling Multiple Radios

 Primary CAT Port Switching

-To create or display a radio's Control Set, click the radio's Edit button in the User-defined Controls Sets panel on the Config window's Multi Radio tab.
+To create, display, or modify a radio's Control Set, click that radio's Edit button in the User-defined Controls Sets panel on the Config window's Multi Radio tab to display the User-defined Control Set Configuration window.

 Selecting a radio for which a Control Set is specified